Always Remember Us This Way: Background and release

-Recording and composition
+Writing and production

-The song was mixed at Electric Lady Studios in New York City.
+Producer Dave Cobb recalled the recording session as "pure magic".

+McKenna described the songwriting as a powerful moment because the lyrics made them all tearful, and they decided that if "Maybe It's Time" was Cooper's character Jackson's song, then "Always Remember Us This Way" belonged with Ally.
+She later recalled that the script was still changing constantly while they were writing for the film, so the writers did not yet know the exact scene for which the song would be used, and that she could not remember whether the title phrase came from the script or was introduced during the writing session, possibly by Gaga.
+She said that she sat on the studio floor while Hemby and Lindsey took turns at the piano before Gaga joined them, and that the four women "sat there and wrote that song and cried", describing it as "a good girl session".
+McKenna said she was surprised the song remained in the film because of how much the script kept evolving.
+She also praised Gaga's collaborative approach during the session, saying that the singer was "so trusting" and "really was a team player" despite her stature.

 "Always Remember Us This Way" was recorded immediately after the songwriters finished composing it.
 They also provided backing vocals as Gaga recorded her vocals in the studio.
 Cobb said, "It was pure magic when that went down and you can hear it in the film—the energy and the excitement that was happening.
 It's amazing to hear that kind of voice come through headphones."
+He recalled that "all of us had goosebumps" and that such a reaction "happens very seldomly".
 Lindsey, who had previously collaborated with Gaga on her fifth studio album, Joanne (2016), recalled that the singer had imbibed in the character of Ally she was playing in the film completely.
 "She was living in the hurt and ache of Ally losing the love of her life.
 We all just wanted to hug her.
 She was so broken up and in so much raw pain," Lindsey added.
-McKenna described the songwriting as a powerful moment because the lyrics made them all tearful, and they decided that if "Maybe It's Time" was Cooper's character Jackson's song, then "Always Remember Us This Way" belonged with Ally.